david-constantinescu/school-roll-remoteaccess-webgui/README.md

      ```bash
     python server.py

+## Alternative instalation method

+Alternatively, download a precompiled binary from the releases tab.
+Windows binaries are available and plans for a macOS on ARM binary are on the way.

-Usage
+## Usage

-Once the server is running, open your browser and go to http://localhost:5000 or https://127.0.0.1:5000 to access the web interface.
+Once the server is running, open your browser and go to http://localhost:1509 or https://127.0.0.1:1509 to access the web interface.
 You’ll be able to securely manage and update grades from the school roll.